 Figure 6: The FCT with different flow sizes.

 Further, test the FCT of network traffic of different scales under different network loads.
 Fig. 7a shows that compared to TCP BBR, the overall FCT of DCTCP, F-DCTCP, and DA-DCTCP decreased by about 30.7%, 34%, and 37.2%.
 DA-DCTCP performs best among these algorithms, especially when flow sizes are 1-100KB.
-In Figs. 7c and 7d, when the network load is low (less than 30%), the normalized FCT of DA-DCTCP is lower than that of DCTCP and F-DCTCP.
+In Fig. 7c,d, when the network load is low (less than 30%), the normalized FCT of DA-DCTCP is lower than that of DCTCP and F-DCTCP.
 This is caused by the delay introduced by communication between the central controller and the host/switch.
 Compared with DCTCP, the overall FCT of DA-DCTCP has increased by about 9.2%.
 Specifically, FCT for low traffic increased by about 8%, medium traffic increased by about 5.4%, and high traffic increased by about 4.4%.
 When the load exceeds 30%, some queues become busy, and the DA-DCTCP mechanism reallocates the idle buffer resources of idle queues to busy queues, thus achieving better performance under medium to high loads.